Gurdas Maan: Awards and honours

+In 2017, he won the "Filmfare Award for Living Legend" in the first Filmfare Awards Punjabi event.

 Film

 Aside from singing in Punjabi, he is fluent in Hindi, Bengali, Tamil, Haryanvi and Rajasthani.
 As an actor, he has performed in Punjabi, Hindi and Tamil movies, but he is best known for his starring role in Waris Shah: Ishq Daa Waaris, a depiction of the Punjabi poet Waris Shah during the creation of his epic poem Heer Ranjha, again co-starring Juhi Chawla and Divya Dutta.
 He made a special appearance in Veer-Zaara with Shah Rukh Khan and Preity Zinta.

 Personal life

 He is married to Manjeet Maan.
 They have a son, Gurickk Maan, who is married to actress Simran Kaur Mundi.

 At a village near Karnal, Haryana, India on 20 January 2007 Maan was involved in a car accident in which his Range Rover was hit and severely damaged by a truck.
 Maan escaped with minor injuries on his face, hands, and chest.
 His driver Ganesh was injured seriously but recovered soon after.

 This was the second car accident of two that Gurdas Maan was involved in.
 The first accident was a head-on collision between Maan's vehicle and a truck on 9 January 2001 at a village near Rupnagar, Punjab.
 In this accident Maan's driver Tejpal died.
 Maan later admitted that his driver asked him to wear his seat belt minutes before the accident.
 Maan believes that if it had not been for his driver's advice, he would have been dead as well.
 Later he wrote and performed a song "Baithi sade naal savari utter gayi" dedicated to his driver, who was also his good friend.

 In a newspaper interview Maan revealed to the Express & Star, that he is an avid supporter of Manchester United football club.

 His mother, Tej Kaur, died in 2016.